Does Smoking Cause Depression?

 Regular or heavy smokers experience unpleasant symptoms if they haven’t smoked for a few hours.
 This is due to the relatively quick dissipation of nicotine within the body, which leads to withdrawal.
 One of the symptoms associated with abstinence from tobacco is increased anxiety.
 Smoking promptly restores nicotine levels and reduces or eliminates these negative effects.

-In other words, from the smoker’s perspective, the cigarettes help prevent depression rather than cause it.
+In other words, from the smoker’s perspective, cigarettes help prevent depression rather than cause it.
 But it only feels like smoking reduces negative effects.
 The truth is the individual is actually experiencing the first effects of acute nicotine withdrawal.

 This explanation is supported by evidence of depression-like symptoms right after quitting smoking.
 The initial period of abstinence is often followed by irritability, restlessness or feeling down.
 Once that initial period has ended, the person’s mood improves significantly, even to a point better than when they were smoking.